AmeerHamoodi/EEGPhasePy/docs/source/usage/etp.rst

 The primary benefit of ETP over other phase estimation methods is its ability to work in environments with large and uncertain (within limits) delays.
-This is especially useful considering most EEG amplifiers don't make gaurentees about communication delays and the computer running ETP in real-time will likely suffer from jitter in scheduling your phase triggered stimulus (e.g. tES or TMS).
+This is especially useful considering most EEG amplifiers don't make gaurentees about communication delays and the computer running ETP in real-time will likely suffer from jitter in scheduling your phase triggered stimulus (e.g. `transcranial electrical stimulation (tES) <https://en.wikipedia.org/wiki/Transcranial_direct-current_stimulation>`_ or `transcranial magnetic stimulation (TMS) <https://en.wikipedia.org/wiki/Transcranial_magnetic_stimulation>`_).
 ETP allows you to account for these delays while suffering less of an accuracy dip compared to other phase estimation algorithms